ETL: What’s in the Abbreviation?

 Constructing connections to each of the source technologies may become challenging.
 So, prebuilt mappings and connectors provided by ETL tools facilitate this effort greatly.

 Next, data transformation—this step is the most complicated one.
 It can be broken into four separate steps under the umbrella of transformation:

-- data verification—comparing the extracted data with the DW quality standards.
+- data verification—comparing the extracted information with the data warehouse’s quality standards.
 In case data doesn’t meet the outlined standards, it either gets rejected, or held to be reviewed by the administrator.

 - data cleansing—the data left from the previous step is made more precise.
 (The techniques this stage includes are so many that they deserve a separate post.)